Do not be afraid to ask questions:

 Could I be wrong about God?
 Fortunately, we have eternity to get this right, GOOD NEWS!

 Don’t be afraid to examine yourself, to know yourself, and accept yourself warts and all.
-This is the putty you are going to work with to mold into the person you desire to be, but you must be willing to look deep into the mirror and don’t be afraid of who and what is looking back at you.
+This is the putty you are going to work with to mould into the person you desire to be, but you must be willing to look deep into the mirror and don’t be afraid of who and what is looking back at you.
 Be brutally and ugly honest about how you feel and how you see life and yourself.